 Local Upper Hutt business Farrah’s have been proud sponsors of UHCF junior football for a few years now.
-In 2020, and thanks to Farrah’s incredible generosity and increased sponsorship, we ran the First Kicks programme FREE for 2020!
+In 2020, and thanks to Farrah’s incredible generosity and increased sponsorship, we ran the First Kicks programme FREE – and we can confirm it will be free again for 2021!
 Thanks, Farrah’s!
-Registration fees for 2021 have yet to be finalised but we hope to open registration no later than 1 Feb 2021

 Please do support this wonderful sponsor.
 You can find more info including great recipe ideas on their website, follow them on Facebook and Instagram, and of course, purchase those delicious Farrah’s wraps from local retailers.